RogueWarrior34/HRManagementApp/README.md

 - Network Communication: The Network Layer facilitates communication across a network, enabling multiple users to access and interact with the application simultaneously.

+- Export to PDF:- You can easily export the database to PDF(Currently only works for designations).

 ## Application Layers
 The HR Management Application is structured into the following layers: